mvolkmann/blog/src/zig.md

 - non-conforming names can be used with `@“some name”`
 - variables declared outside any function are referred to as “container-level variables”
   - includes variables declared inside struct, union, enum, and opaque (similar to a struct; used for interacting with C code that doesn’t expose field details) definitions (only top-level ones?)

-Optionals

-- to allow a value to have a specific type or `null`, precede the type with `?`
-- for example, const maybeNumber: ?i32 = null;
-- Zig prevents null references by using optional pointers whose usages are checked by the compiler
-- the `orelse` operator unwraps optional values and provides a value to use if it is null
-  - const ptr = optionalPtr orelse 0; // assumes optionalPtr is a pointer to an integer

 Structs